+This test case applies to all types of NR Power Class 1 release 15 and forward.

-This test case applies to all types of NR UE release 15 and forward.6.5.2.2.3 Minimum conformance requirements
+This test case applies to all types of NR Power Class 2 and Power Class 3 UE release 15 and forward that don’t support Tx diversity.

+6.5.2.2.3 Minimum conformance requirements

 The spectrum emission mask of the UE applies to frequencies (ΔfOOB) starting from the edge of the assigned NR channel bandwidth.
 For frequencies offset greater than ΔfOOB, the spurious requirements in subclause 6.5.3 are applicable.